cb12tre/filebrowserplus.koplugin/README.md

 - Kindle Basic(10th Gen)
 - Kobo Libra Color
 - Pocketbook Inkpad Color 3
+- Kobo Clara BW

-It should work on other Kindle devices and may also work on Kobo devices (untested).
+It should work on other Kindle devices and Kobo devices.
-If you own a Kobo and would like to help test, please open an Issue on GitHub.
+If you own any other device and would like to help test, please open an Issue on GitHub.

 ## Limitations